Ringworm of the body

-- Creams that contain miconazole, clotrimazole, ketoconazole, terbenifine, or oxiconazole are often effective in controlling ringworm.
+- Creams that contain miconazole, clotrimazole, ketoconazole, terbinafine, or oxiconazole, or other antifungal medicines are often effective in controlling ringworm.

-- You can buy some of these creams over-the-counter or your doctor may give you a prescription.
+- You can buy some of these creams over-the-counter, or your provider may give you a prescription.

 To use this medicine:

-Rarely, you may need medicine you take by mouth if your infection is very bad.
+Your provider may prescribe medicine to take by mouth if your infection is very bad.